What We Mean When We Say We Work at Your Pace

 • If a deadline is not met, the seller’s agent may issue a minimum two-day notice to perform.
 This sets a firm deadline which, if not met, allows the seller to cancel the contract and keep your EMD.

 • A few days before closing, you will be able to do a final non-contingent walkthrough to inspect the property.
 This is just to confirm the property is in the same condition as when you last saw it.
 It’s a good opportunity to make any measurements, or bring in any contractors you may intend to work with if you plan to do any remodeling.
-This is also a good time to make sure your utilities are set up for the new property as of the closing date, and to line up a mover if you intend to reside there immediately.
+It’s a good opportunity to make measurements or bring in contractors you intend to work with if you plan to do any remodeling.

 • In the last days before closing, once all contingencies have been waived and reports are on file, you will sign closing documents.
 These documents require a physical (wet) signature, so plan to be present.
 If you are out of the country or unavailable, we can arrange for a mobile notary to meet you, or you can appoint someone limited power of attorney to sign on your behalf.